grzegorz-ozanski/payments-public/.github/README_actions.md

 Located in `scripts/`, these PowerShell scripts are used in the CI process:

 - `compare-output.ps1` — Compares test output with reference data
-- `compare-status.ps1` — Detects if job status has changed (e.g. FAILED → PASSED)
+- `compare-status.ps1` — Detects if job status has changed (e.g., FAILED → PASSED)
 - `mask-env-secrets.ps1` — Hides sensitive data from logs

 ## 🔐 Reference Data